 Respect the rules and be predictable

-Being predictable sounds so simple, but it happens to be why I get pissed off most of the time.
-There are always people by bike trying to cut short and finding their way around other bikes.
+Being predictable sounds so simple, but it is why I get pissed off most of the time.
+People by bike always try to cut short and find their way around other bikes.
 If one of those bikes is not paying attention, you know what will happen.

 Bike lanes work like roads

 If somebody is going slowly in front of you, ring the bell and wait for them to move to the right side.
 Pretty similar to how roads work.

 Don’t ever block the bike lane by cycling to another bike.
 There are better places to talk to your friends; the bike lane is not one of those.

 People are trying to get to work, others are trying to get home, and you are, blocking the bike lane because you want to talk to your friend.